fordpref/vzp_chat/README.md

 # vzp_chat
-shitty little fun project to make a VERY basic peer to peer chat.
-Linux only for now.
+shitty little fun project to make a VERY basic peer to peer chat. linux is better, but does work in windows but you will need the module from here for curses:

 Usage:  python chat-main.py
 /addpeer to connect to another client
 /quit to quit
+/nick to change your username

 uses a simple chatui in cursses from:  https://github.com/calzoneman/python-chatui threads out the network listener to take input from the network separate from the keyboard.